-Any income from your job can be set aside in an ABLE account up to the federal poverty line amount according to the Internal Revenue Service.
-In 2021, that means on top of the standard $15,000 contribution limit, eligible individual residents of the 48 contiguous states could contribute an additional $12,880 from their work earnings.
-That makes the maximum total annual contributions $27,880 in most states.
+Any income from your job can be set aside in an ABLE account up to the federal poverty line amount.
+In 2023, that means on top of the standard $17,000 contribution limit, eligible individual residents of the 48 contiguous states could contribute an additional $14,580 from their work earnings.
+That makes the maximum total annual contributions $31,580 in most states.

-“While ABLE to Work is set to sunset in 2025, a number of advocates and stakeholders are focused on extending the ABLE to Work provision,” says Curley.
+“While ABLE to Work is set to sunset in 2025, a number of advocates and stakeholders are focused on extending the ABLE to Work provision,” Curley said.

 Avoiding Medicaid Payback

-When the beneficiary dies, any funds remaining in an ABLE account balance can be used for burial expenses.
-In many states, any remaining balance in the beneficiary’s ABLE account after accounting for burial expenses will be paid to the state to reimburse the costs of Medicaid.
+When the beneficiary dies, any funds remaining in an ABLE account balance can be used for outstanding disability and burial expenses.
+Any remaining balance in the beneficiary’s ABLE account after accounting for outstanding disability expenses and burial expenses may have to be paid to the state to reimburse the costs of Medicaid.

 Compare at the ABLE National Resource Center

-Over 40 states have their own ABLE programs to date, and you can buy plans across state lines.
+Forty-six states (plus Washington, D.C.)have their own ABLE programs to date, and you can buy plans across state lines.

-As you decide which state’s ABLE accounts are best for you and your child, you’ll want to consider any state tax benefit, Medicaid payback rules at the state level that require reimbursement of some payments after death, and fees.
+As you decide which state’s ABLE accounts are best for you or your child, you’ll want to consider any state tax benefits and fees.